-Lecture Halls: The Texas A&M Rangel College of Pharmacy campus in Kingsville has three large lecture halls that range in size from approximately 90 seats to 150 seats.
-The Bryan/College Station campus currently has one large lecture hall dedicated to the Texas A&M Rangel College of Pharmacy in the Reynolds Medical Building.
+Lecture Halls: The Rangel College of Pharmacy campus in Kingsville has three large lecture halls that range in size from approximately 90 seats to 150 seats.
+The Bryan-College Station campus currently has one large lecture hall dedicated to the Rangel College of Pharmacy in the Reynolds Medical Building.
 This lecture hall contains approximately 110 seats.
 All lecture halls are equipped with the latest computer and audio-visual technology and equipment to provide high definition live broadcast of lectures.
 The technology allows for interaction between the lecturers and the students in multiple locations.

 Small Group and Seminar Rooms: The Kingsville campus has seven small group and student seminar rooms that range in size from approximately eight to 30 seats.
-The Bryan/College Station campus three small group and seminar rooms dedicated to the Texas A&M Rangel College of Pharmacy that range in size from approximately 12 to 30 seats.
+The Bryan-College Station campus has three small group and seminar rooms dedicated to the Rangel College of Pharmacy that range in size from approximately 12 to 30 seats.
 These rooms include current computer and audiovisual technology to allow for live broadcast of lectures, interactions with individuals in multiple locations, presentations, group discussion and much more.

 The Sterile Products Lab is for students who learn to create sterile IV solutions and other similar products.
-The lab contains multiple laminar flow hoods containing HEPA filters so each student can practice sterile procedures in the hoods.
+The lab contains multiple laminar flow hoods containing HEPA filters so each student can practice sterile procedures.
 Two students can practice sterile procedures and techniques in each hood at the same time.

 The Patient Assessment Lab is a lab for students who learn to perform physical assessment and counsel patients.
 The students practice physical assessment and counseling with patient actors and through simulations.
 The Patient Assessment Lab provides patient exam areas where students can interact with instructors and patient actors in a semi-private setting to maintain patient confidentiality.
 Two students can learn physical assessment and counseling in each patient station at one time.

-Contact us in the Office of the Dean at 361.221.0604 or an individual in the directory.
+Contact the Office of the Dean at 361.221.0604 or contact an individual in the directory.